open-spaced-repetition/srs-benchmark/README.md

 - FSRS v4: the upgraded version of FSRS, made better with help from the community.
 - FSRS-4.5: the minorly improved version based on FSRS v4.
 The shape of the forgetting curve has been changed.
 This benchmark also includes FSRS-4.5 with default parameters (which have been obtained by running FSRS-4.5 on all 20 thousand collections) and FSRS-4.5 where only the first 4 parameters (values of initial stability after the first review) are optimized and the rest are set to default.
 - FSRS rs: the Rust port of FSRS v4, it's simplified due to the limitations of the Rust-based deep learning framework.
 See also: https://github.com/open-spaced-repetition/fsrs-rs
 - LSTM: a type of neural network that's often used for making predictions based on a sequence of data.
 It's a classic in the field of machine learning for time-related tasks.
-Our implementation includes 489 parameters.
 - HLR: the model proposed by Duolingo.
 Its full name is Half-Life Regression, for more details, you can read the paper [here](https://github.com/duolingo/halflife-regression).
 - SM-2: one of the early algorithms used by SuperMemo, the first spaced repetition software.
 It was developed more than 30 years ago, and it's still popular today.
 [Anki's default algorithm is based on SM-2](https://faqs.ankiweb.net/what-spaced-repetition-algorithm.html), [Mnemosyne](https://mnemosyne-proj.org/principles.php) also uses it.